Among popular networking vendors, Ubiquiti has a unique approach, called UniFi, that fits all user demographics, from novice to enterprise-class.

 UniFi Cloud Gateway (console) vs. UniFi independent gateway (controller)

 Take the UniFi Gateway Max (UXG-Max), for example.
-It’s a network controller with a built-in switch, a WAN port, and the routing function that doesn’t run the Unifi OS and, therefore, can’t run any of the applications mentioned above or even work on its own.
+It’s a network controller with a built-in switch, a WAN port, and a routing function that doesn’t run the Unifi OS and, therefore, can’t run any of the applications mentioned above or even work on its own.
 It doesn’t have built-in storage, either.

 So, to use the UXG-Max, you’ll need a UniFi hosting device, such as the CloudKey+.
 This is a separate hardware box that can run the UniFi Application Suite.
 It has built-in storage but does not have a built-in switch or routing function.